fg6/EBI_NGS_Assembly/README.md

     Congrats: installation successful!

 ## Description of data
-In the data/ folder there are the following files:
+In the data/ folder there are the following files and folders:

       Escherichiacoli-K-12.fasta  =  E.Coli Reference assembly

+  the fastq/ folder contains Illumina and Oxford Nanopore read files:

     miseq1.fastq, miseq2.fastq	=  E.Coli Miseq (Illumina) data: read pairs
     nanopore.fastq  = E.Coli Oxford Nanopore Technologies reads

+  the results/ folder contains the assemblies and act results that the pipeline generates:

-      assemblies/miniasm.fasta             E.Coli contig assembly from MiniAsm using the nanopore.fastq reads assemblies/spades_contigs.fasta      E.Coli contig assembly from SPAdes using the Miseq reads assemblies/spades_scaffolds.fasta    E.Coli scaffold assembly from SPAdes using the Miseq reads assemblies/spades_hybrid_contigs.fasta      E.Coli contig assembly from SPAdes using the Miseq and the ONT reads assemblies/spades_hybrid_scaffolds.fasta    E.Coli scaffold assembly from SPAdes using the Miseq and the ONT reads
+      assemblies/miniasm.fasta             E.Coli contig assembly from MiniAsm using the nanopore.fastq reads assemblies/spades_contigs.fasta      E.Coli contig assembly from SPAdes using the Miseq reads assemblies/spades_scaffolds.fasta    E.Coli scaffold assembly from SPAdes using the Miseq reads assemblies/hybridspades_contigs.fasta      E.Coli contig assembly from SPAdes using the Miseq and the ONT reads assemblies/hybridspades_scaffolds.fasta    E.Coli scaffold assembly from SPAdes using the Miseq and the ONT reads

+      act/act_miniasm                  alignment and fasta file to run ACT for the miniasm assembly act/act_spades_contigs                  alignment and fasta file to run ACT for the SPAdes contigs act/act_spades_scaffolds                alignment and fasta file to run ACT for the SPAdes scaffolds act/act_hybridspades_contigs            alignment and fasta file to run ACT for the hybridSPAdes contigs act/act_hybridspades_scaffolds          alignment and fasta file to run ACT for the hybridSPAdes scaffolds

 The assemblies in the data/assemblies folder are the same that the scripts below will generate, and are provided as a way to check the results.